Toward a world without a need to fight against breast cancer

 We are developing a medical imaging device for breast cancer and aim to change the world through innovative technology.

-Dense breasts tend to be more common among younger women.
+Dense breasts tend to be more common among Asians and younger women.

 If you have been told by a doctor that you have dense breasts, you and your doctor may consider supplementing your annual mammogram with ultrasound Imaging.

 *5 Annals of Internal Medicine, 2008 Mar 4; 148(5): 337–347.

 If breast cancer is found and treated at an early stage, the survival rate is very high.
 However, if detection and treatment are delayed and the cancer metastasizes to other internal organs, the survival rate reduces dramatically.

 *2 “The report of clinical statistical studies on registered mammary cancer patients in Japan No.29” at Japanese Breast Cancer Society

 Having a regular routine of self examination for breast cancer can be very effective at finding small changes in the breast, such as lumps inside the tissue, tightened or discolored skin, or secretion from the nipples.
 These are all common early indicators of possible breast cancer.
 However, since early detection of breast cancer can sometimes be difficult through self exams alone, regular breast cancer examinations are also important.